vechiato/vechiato.github.io/content/blog/Book Crossplane The Cloud Native Control Plane.md

 - **Explanation**: Farcic’s book emphasizes a hands-on approach, encouraging readers to learn by doing.
 This method helps solidify concepts and ensures that readers can apply what they learn in real-world scenarios.
 - **Personal Reflection**: This approach resonates with me as it aligns with how I prefer to learn new technologies.
 By actively engaging with the material, I was able to better understand and retain the information.
-- **Quote**: “I learn by doing.
-I learn by having my hands on the keyboard at all times.” – Viktor Farcic

 #### Key Takeaway 3: Extensible and Modular Design